kellpossible/Source2PDF/README.md

 Uses python 2.7x

 Required packages python libaries which can be installed using pip.
-I have pip aliased to *pip2* on my system.
+I have pip for python 2.7x aliased to *pip2* on my system.

         $ pip2 install -r requirements.txt